mid-day impact: Now, no road in Mumbai will be dug up twice

-Following this paper’s report on the 4G race leaving city roads in tatters, civic chief orders all utilities to finish their work in one go whenever a road is dug up
+Following this paper's report on the 4G race leaving Mumbai's roads in tatters, the BMC chief has ordered all utilities to finish their work in one go whenever a road is dug up

 The civic body’s got an earful, for allowing haphazard digging of roads, which resulted in more potholes, and hence it’s in damage control mode.
 In a recent meeting with all the heads of civic departments, municipal commissioner Ajoy Mehta has made it stricter for utility agencies to secure permission for trenching, and also issued directives regarding methods used to fill up the pits.

 This stretch at Matunga was left in a mess soon after it was dug up for laying cables

 The civic chief, said officials who were a part of the meeting, has taken a serious note of damage to newly constructed roads due to trenching, and hence, asked assistant municipal commissioners of all wards to coordinate with utility agencies.